We’re excited to announce the schedule for the upcoming USAAAO year!

-Last year, with your support, Team USA traveled to Thailand and placed 2nd overall in the 2017 IOAA!
+Last year, with your support, USA Astronomy and Astrophysics Team traveled to Thailand and placed 2nd overall in the 2017 IOAA!
 This year, we hope to travel to China for the 2018 IOAA.
 As a completely volunteer organization, we’ve unfortunately been unable to find corporate sponsorship, so we’ve started a gofundme campaign <https://www.gofundme.com/usa-ioaa2018>.
 Your support can not only help the current team but also inspire future team members to attend the Olympiad without having to worry about finance.
 As an education organization, the USAAAO strongly believes that nobody should be barred from participating in events because of their financial status.
 The funds raised through this fundraising will be given to and used solely by the USAAAO to cover travel costs to the IOAA, the training camps, and miscellaneous items such as T-shirts for the team.

 Thanks to all the students and teachers that participated in the 2018 USAAAO!
 This year, the IOAA will be held in China from November 3rd to November 11th.
 Representing the US will be:

 - Andy Zhu (Canyon Crest Academy, CA)